Settings Menu

 Back to Top

-Mobile Only Settings
+Mobile App Only Settings

 While the web and mobile app offer many of the same settings, some settings are less configurable in mobile than on the web while other settings are unique to mobile.
 This section covers differences between the web and mobile app as well as mobile-specific settings.

-Display Settings Differences
+Display Differences

-Dark Mode/ Enable Dark Layers
+Enable Dark Layers

-The mobile app now offers the option to display dark layers for some of your favorite base layers (including MapBuilder Topo and Scanned Topos).
+The mobile app offers the option to display dark layers for some of your favorite base layers (including MapBuilder Topo and Scanned Topos).
 Dark layers display map objects against a dark version of the base layer(s).
 The idea behind this is to reduce the light emitted by the device while maintaining enough contrast for readability.

 To enable Dark Layers for Android: use the drop down menu to set your Dark Mode to Use system default (you can change this in your mobile device's display settings), Dark or Light.
 Then toggle Enable Dark Layers on and off as desired.